 I will go to the "G" Mall so I cross the street.
 This is a matter of courage and trust.
 Playing dodgem with heavy trucks and trusting that if you make the wrong call they will look out for you but in Asia everyone does just that.
-Asia would seize up if forced into the straitjacket of Australian rules of the road.
+Asia would seize up if forced into the straitiacket of Australian rules of the road.
 In Australia I have heard Asian drivers criticised for incompetence but I would argue the opposite.
 Asian drivers are highly skilled or the place would be littered with wrecks and bodies!

-On the other side are the waiting Jeepneys.
-I speculate they got the name for US army trucks left after the war that were converted into local buses.
+for US army trucks left after the war that were converted into local buses.
 Now many are hand made using wrecking yard parts as much as possible and fabricate the rest.
 That or converted small Chinese or Japanese brand vans.
 I look for the locales served written on the sides or on signs dangling from the inside of the windscreen.
 I find the right one and jump in.
 You don't ask how much, you just hand up the money and the driver will issue change if appropriate.
 I am way back so my money goes through a few sets of hands to the driver and in reverse for the change if any.